Items viewed per month for this Journal through Ingenta Connect:

 Title page: This should contain the title, all author names and corresponding affiliation(s) for each author, which includes Department, Institution, City (State), Country.
 The corresponding author must be clearly designated and a complete mailing address and email address for the corresponding author must be included (phone and fax numbers are optional).
 A short title of approximately 40 characters (or less) should also be included.

 ORCID iD: Authors may include their ORCID (Open Researcher and Contributor ID) number if they wish and a link and the iD number will be included in the final article.

 Abstract and Key words: Provide an abstract of 200 to 250 words.
 It should contain an abbreviated representation of the content of the manuscript.
 Major results, conclusions, and/or recommendations should be given, followed by supporting details of method, scope, or purpose as appropriate.
 Do not cite references in the abstract.
 Supply 3 to 5 keywords suitable for indexing.

-References: The reference listshould be arranged in alphabetical order.
-Follow APA Publication Manual (6th edition) for text and reference list citations, per the examples below.
+References: The reference list should be arranged in alphabetical order.
+Follow APA Publication Manual (7th edition) for text and reference list citations, per the examples below.
+Consult chapters 8 and 9 in the manual for complete text citations and reference list entries.
 [Note: always provide citation page number(s) in the text for quoted material from a printed source.]
 Include in the reference list only those cited in the text and ensure that all text citations have an entry in the reference list.